kitematic/kitematic.github.io/app/docs/index.md

 ### Create Image

 To create an image, simply pick any folder on your computer with a Dockerfile in it to start the Docker build process.

-If you don't have a folder right now with Dockerfile right now, you can download an example HTML app [here](https://github.com/kitematic/html/archive/master.zip).
+**Note:** If you don't have a folder right now with Dockerfile right now, you can download an example HTML app dockerfile [here](https://github.com/kitematic/html/archive/master.zip).

 ![Pick Image Folder](/img/get-started/pick-image-folder.png)